 5 Types of Antique Saws & Their Valuation

-Identifying the type is the first step to calculating an old saw’s cost.
+Identifying the type is the first step in calculating the worth of an old saw.
 So, let’s learn about the various handsaw types and their estimated costs!

 1. Panel Saws